OmarOakheart/nPhase/README.md

                 --output /path/to/outputFolder
 ```

-Once you've phased your data, you can use our automated cleaning method on the raw ressults with the following command:
+Once you've phased your data, you can use our automated cleaning method on the raw results with the following command: